 Dick Burton and Liz Taylor swimming in Puerto Vallarta

 Richard Burton bought Liz the house they had initially rented on Calle Zaragoza "Casa Kimberley", which incidentally, Guillermo Wulff had built in 1957, a 9 bedroom villa in the area called Gringo Gulch, a few blocks up the hill from the main plaza.
 He also bought the villa across the street and Wulff built a bridge between the two villas, based on "The Bridge of Sighs" in Venice.

-The couple, despite their extravagant life, diamonds, luxury, jet set, and excesses purchased properties in Gstaad in Switzerland, Céligny in France, a home in Hampshire and the homes in Puerto Vallarta, but it was in Vallarta was as close as Liz Taylor would come to feeling at home.
+The couple, despite their extravagant life, diamonds, luxury, jet set, excesses purchased properties in Gstaad in Switzerland, Céligny in France, a home in Hampshire and the homes in Puerto Vallarta, but Vallarta was the place where Elizabeth Taylor would feel most at home.

 The bridge between the Taylor and Burton villas